a3alive/starter/README.md

 # starter
-A HTML5 CSS3 SCSS starter framework with bootstrap/materialize
+A HTML5 CSS3 SCSS starter framework with materialize (or bootstrap)